picturestone/qkd-game/documentation/setup.md

 3. Execute `npm run start`
 4. Go to `http://localhost:3001`

+TODO describe environment variables used in `helper/config.ts`

-About `npm audit` and create-react-app:
+### About `npm audit` and create-react-app:

-NPM audit spits out a false positive vulnerability in the react-scripts package.
+NPM audit spits out a false positive vulnerability in the `react-scripts` package.
 This is only needed for development.
 Thus it was moved to a dev-dependency. `npm audit --production` shows no vulnerabilites now.
 See [github issue](https://github.com/facebook/create-react-app/issues/11174)

+Update 2022-08-10: Heroku uses the `NODE_ENV=production` which results in dev-dependencies not being installed.
+One dev dependency is the `react-scripts` package.
+Without this package, the app cannot be built on the heroku environment and thus not deployed with heroku.
+For this reason, `react-scripts` is installed as a normal dependency, even though there are known vulnerabilites.
+The best move would probably be to move away from `create-react-app` which would probably result in no longer needing `react-scripts`, however more research needs to be done here as once the eject command is executed it cannot be undone.